tradingstrategy-ai/trading-strategy/docs/source/algo-creators.rst

 * You can also do backtesting in your own tool and on your own infrastructure

-Backtest your strategy using Python, as based on TradingStrategy provided code examples.
+Backtest your strategy using Python, as based on Trading Strategy provided code examples.
 Then, write your live trading strategy script.

-TradingStrategy governance accept your request for a new algorithm, with proposed fee structure, and deploys a corresponding smart contract.
+Trading Strategy governance accept your request for a new algorithm, with proposed fee structure, and deploys a corresponding smart contract.

 Trading can start.